Feeling Excluded: Wifes Terminology Leaves Adopted Son Out - AITA?

 Understanding the Unintentional Exclusion

 While the mother may not intend to exclude X, her choice of words can create an unintended divide.
 This highlights the importance of awareness in communication.
 The father's feelings are rooted in a valid concern that X may perceive himself as less valued, which can lead to long-term emotional implications.
-Adopted children often navigate complex feelings of identity and belonging, as noted in various studies.
+Adopted children often navigate complex feelings of identity and belonging.

 Engaging in open and honest dialogue can help clarify intentions and feelings.
 It’s essential for the couple to discuss these concerns in a supportive environment, ensuring both parents understand how their language choices impact their children's emotional health.